3. The Basics of PHP

 <?php

-// a variable's scope is global to code blocks
+// the scope of a variable is global to code blocks

 $i = 0; {